btisystems/resource-adapter-training/README.md

-01 Get Customer List
+02 Create Customer 'NewCustomer'
 =========================

-This first tutorial demonstrates retrieving and analyzing the provisioned Customers.
+This second tutorial demonstrates creating a new Customer.

 Dependencies
 ----------

-To begin, create a Customer on the system using the PSM Client.

-* Start up the GUI Client and connect to your server
-* Open the Customer Management feature
-* Add a new Customer
+None

 Objective
 ----------

-Implement the getCustomerSummary() method.
-This should retrieve the customer list using the ResourceAdapter and iterate through and output the list of Customer names.
+Implement the createCustomerSummary(String companyName) method.
+This should use the ResourceAdapter to create a new customer.